House (TV series): Casting

 Robert Sean Leonard had received the script for the CBS show Numb3rs as well as that for House.
 Leonard thought the Numb3rs script was "kind of cool" and planned to audition for the show.
 However, he decided that the character he was up for, Charlie Eppes, was in too many scenes; he later observed, "The less I work, the happier I am".
 He believed that his House audition was not particularly good, but that his lengthy friendship with Singer helped win him the part of Dr. Wilson.
-Singer had enjoyed Lisa Edelstein's portrayal of a prostitute on The West Wing, and sent her a copy of the pilot script.
+Singer had enjoyed Lisa Edelstein's portrayal of a high-priced call girl putting herself through law school on The West Wing, and sent her a copy of the pilot script.
 Edelstein was attracted to the quality of the writing and her character's "snappy dialogue" with House, and was cast as Dr. Lisa Cuddy.

 Australian actor Jesse Spencer's agent suggested that he audition for the role of Dr. Robert Chase.
 Spencer believed the program would be similar in style to General Hospital but changed his mind after reading the scripts.
 After he was cast, he persuaded the producers to turn the character into an Australian.
 Patrick Dempsey also auditioned for the part of Chase; he later became known for his portrayal of Dr. Derek Shepherd on Grey's Anatomy.
-Omar Epps, who plays Dr. Eric Foreman, was inspired by his earlier portrayal of a troubled intern on the NBC medical drama ER; his character was given the name "Eric Foreman" despite the fact that Fox was still airing That 70's Show when House premiered and had the similarly named Eric Forman as that series' main protagonist.
-(The two series overlapped on Fox's schedule for two seasons, though Topher Grace left That 70's Show at the end of its 7th season and House's first, only returning for that show's series finale.)
+Omar Epps, who plays Dr. Eric Foreman, was inspired by his earlier portrayal of a troubled intern on the NBC medical drama ER; his character was given the name "Eric Foreman" despite the fact that Fox was still airing That '70s Show when House premiered and had the similarly named Eric Forman as that series' main protagonist.
+(The two series overlapped on Fox's schedule for two seasons, though Topher Grace left That '70s Show at the end of its 7th season and House's first, only returning for that show's series finale.)
 Jennifer Morrison felt that her audition for the part of Dr. Allison Cameron was a complete disaster.
 However, before her audition, Singer had watched some of her performances, including on Dawson's Creek, and already wanted to cast her in the role.
 Morrison left the show when her character was written out in the middle of season six.